forkbomb9/gyr/README.md

 Can be found in the [releases](https://gitlab.com/forkbomb9/gyr/-/releases) page.

-They are built for Linux using the musl libc, and are available for x86_64, aarch64, armv7 and arm (which covers armv7 too, but without optimizations)
+They available for Linux, statically built against the musl libc for `x86_64` and `aarch64`.

 ## Usage